Introduction

 Conclusion

 In this tutorial, we have successfully set up our application’s Bluetooth services and permissions and taken the first step to making a future competitor to Apple Health:).
-Further on, we will dive more into creating a full-fledged product, connecting our app with BLE devices, and keeping them running in the background.
+Further on, we will dive more into creating a full-fledged product, connecting BLE devices with our app, and keeping them running in the background.

 We hope you found our article informative and comprehensive, and we hope you stick around for more.😉.